-This is a compilation of teaching on the subject of the body, taken from two sessions in Keys to the Ultimate Freedom (1993), and one unidentified session posted to Youtube.
-A wide range of subjects are discussed, but on the subject of healing Lester identifies the following four approaches:
+This is a compilation of teaching on the subject of healing the body, taken from two sessions in Keys to the Ultimate Freedom (1993), and some unidentified sessions posted to Youtube.
+When asked about how to deal with injury and illness, Lester explains what people can do depending on their spiritual level.

-3. See the perfection (a very high state of realization)
+2. See the perfection (after attaining very high state of self-realization)

 The time of our death is predetermined